kiakeshmiri/Paws/README.md

 ### Database Access Layer:

-Database access logic is defined underserver/database folder. handler.go defines an interface and exposes database methods. mongo.go is mongodb implemetation if the interface.
+Database access logic is defined under server/database folder. handler.go defines an interface and exposes database methods. mongo.go is mongodb implemetation if the interface.
 It simple implement data access methods to the pawsDB database.

 excerpts from mongo.go: